Skip to content

 Note

-MVE requires connectivity to the Internet.
-You can either provision a Transit VXC or provide your own Internet access.
+MVE requires connectivity to the internet.
+You can either provision a Megaport Internet connection or provide your own internet access.

-• Service Level Reference (optional) – Specify a unique identifying number for the Transit VXC to be used for billing purposes, such as a cost center number or a unique customer ID.
+• Service Level Reference (optional) – Specify a unique identifying number for the Megaport Internet connection to be used for billing purposes, such as a cost center number or a unique customer ID.
 The service level reference number appears for each service under the Product section of the invoice.

 Tip

-Use the same Service Level Reference numbers for the Transit VXC and MVE to help identify the matching pair in your invoice.
+Use the same Service Level Reference numbers for the Megaport Internet connection and MVE to help identify the matching pair in your invoice.

-• Rate Limit – The rate limit specifies the speed of the Transit VXC and is adjustable from 20 Mbps to 10 Gbps in increments of 1 Mbps.
-You can change the speed as needed after you create the Transit VXC.
+• Rate Limit – The speed of your connection in Mbps.
+The rate limit is adjustable from 20 Mbps to 10 Gbps in increments of 1 Mbps.
+You can change the speed as needed after you create the Megaport Internet connection.
 Monthly billing details appear based on location and rate limit.

 • Preferred A-End VLAN (optional) – Specify an unused VLAN ID for this connection.

-11. Click Next to proceed to the connection detail summary, click Add VXC, and order the connection.
+5. Click Next to proceed to the connection detail summary.

 Order services